alibaba/MNN/README.md

 - Optimized for devices, no dependencies, can be easily deployed to mobile devices and a variety of embedded devices.
 - iOS platform: static library size will full option for armv7+arm64 platforms is about 12MB, size increase of linked executables is about 2M.
 - Android platform: core so size is about 800KB (armv7a - c++_shared).
-- Use MNN_BUILD_MINI can reduce package size about 25% , with limit of fix model input size
+- Using MNN_BUILD_MINI can reduce package size by about 25%, with a limit of fixed model input size
 - Support FP16 / Int8 quantize, can reduce model size 50%-70%

 ### Versatility
 - Supports `Tensorflow`, `Caffe`, `ONNX`,`Torchscripts` and supports common neural networks such as `CNN`, `RNN`, `GAN`, `Transformer`.
 - Supports AI model with multi-inputs or multi-outputs, every kind of dimension format, dynamic inputs, controlflow.
-- MNN supports approximate full OPs used for AI Model.
+- MNN supports approximate full OPs used for the AI Model.
 The converter supports 178 `Tensorflow` OPs, 52 `Caffe` OPs, 163 `Torchscripts` OPs, 158 `ONNX` OPs.
-- Supports iOS 8.0+, Android 4.3+ and embedded devices with POSIX interface.
+- Supports iOS 8.0+, Android 4.3+, and embedded devices with POSIX interface.
 - Supports hybrid computing on multiple devices.
 Currently supports CPU and GPU.